9 Maintenance Goals to Improve Your Business’ Bottom Line

 How to achieve this goal: Aim for an MTBF that reflects longer operational periods between failures.
 This goal aligns with reducing unplanned equipment downtime and enhancing productivity.
 Routine maintenance can also help extend the asset’s lifespan.

-Reduce Maintenance Costs
+3. Reduce Maintenance Costs

-Unexpected repairs are costly regarding labor, parts and downtime.
+Unexpected repairs are costly regarding labor, spare parts and downtime.
 The SMART method allows you to develop a maintenance strategy using predictive maintenance tools.
 Using sensors and IoT technologies, you can monitor equipment conditions in real time to detect any potential issues and address them before they escalate.

 How to achieve this goal: You can set a measurable goal to decrease operational costs by 20 percent over a 12-month period while maintaining optimal equipment performance by training techs to effectively use predictive maintenance software to gauge when an intervention is needed based on accurate data.